Coupled environmental and demographic fluctuations shape the evolution of cooperative antimicrobial resistance: Results

-To combine the above results and understand what is the fate of the microbial community in a static environment, we remember that the mean field behavior tends to \(N_R=N_{th}\) and \(N_S=K_{0}-N_{th}\).
-When the total population is larger but close to the resistant cooperation threshold \(1\lesssim K_{0}/N_{th}<\ln{\left(1-a\right)}/\ln{\left(1-s\right)}\), $N_S$ tends to be very low, $S$ is thus prone to extinction and $R$ to fixate.
-As we increase \(K_{0}\), $S$ is less likely to go extinct and coexistence is more probable, as indicated by the exponential increase with $K_{0}/N_{th}$ of the MCT; see figure~\ref{fig:FixProbAndMeanAbsTime}b.
-At populations above \(K_{0}^{*}\) (open diamonds in figure~\ref{fig:FixProbAndMeanAbsTime}), $R$ has a higher extinction probability than $S$ but, for cooperation thresholds \(N_{th}\sim50\) or higher, the mean time needed for \(R\) to become extinct is larger than our threshold for coexistence \(t>2\langle N\rangle=2K_0\) (and generally too large to be computed in stochastic simulations; see figure~\ref{fig:FixProbAndMeanAbsTime}b).
-We therefore conclude that, in static environments, \(R\) fixates when \(N_{th}\lesssim K_{0}<K_{0}^{*}\), while there is long coexistence of both strains when \(K_{0}\sim K_{0}^{*}\) or larger.
+Equation~\eqref{eq:ApproxFixProb} and figure~\ref{fig:FixProbAndMeanAbsTime}a-b show that, in a static environment, the relative magnitude of the carrying-capacity-to-threshold ratio \(K_0/N_{th}\) with respect to \(K_{0}^{*}/N_{th}\approx\ln{\left(1-a\right)}/\ln{\left(1-s\right)}\) clearly determines whether \(R\) fixates (for smaller \(K_0/N_{th}\)), becomes extinct (larger \(K_0/N_{th}\)), or coexists with \(S\) for a long time (larger \(K_0/N_{th}\) and large populations).
+To interpret these results we remember that the mean field behavior tends to \(N_R=N_{th}\) and \(N_S=K_{0}-N_{th}\).
+When \(K_0/N_{th} \sim 1\), \(N_S\approx K_0-N_{th}\) is small, and $S$ is prone to extinction (\(R\) fixates).
+As the total population \(K_0\) increases (at fixed cooperation threshold \(N_{th}\)), the equilibrium value \(N_S\approx K_0-N_{th}\) increases, making $S$ less likely to go extinct.
+The fixation probability of $S$ thus rises, and overcomes that of the strain \(R\) when \(K_0>K_0^{*}\).
+However, the expected time for the fixation of \(S\) increases exponentially with \(K_0\) and, for large enough cooperation thresholds (typically for \(N_{th}>50\)), fixation takes too long and is unobservable in practice; see figure~\ref{fig:FixProbAndMeanAbsTime}b.
+Note that the expected \(S\) fixation time (or \(R\) extinction time) saturates for \(K_0>K_0^{*}\) because the equilibrium value \(N_R\approx N_{th}\) is independent of the total population \(K_0\).
 For all examples in figure~\ref{fig:PhaseDiagram}a-c we have \(K_0=K_{+}=1000>K_0^*\) when \(\delta=1\) and \(K_0=K_{-}=120<K_0^*\) when \(\delta=-1\).
 This explains the dark areas (coexistence) in panels b-c where $\delta \to 1$, and the blue regions ($R$ fixation) where $\delta \to -1$.
-In figure~\ref{fig:FixProbAndMeanAbsTime}a, we observe dark regions (coexistence) for both \(\delta=\pm1\) as the MCT is always larger than the coexistence threshold (\(t>2K_0\)).
+In figure~\ref{fig:PhaseDiagram}a, we observe dark regions (coexistence) for both \(\delta=\pm1\) as the MCT is always larger than the coexistence threshold (\(t>2K_0\)).
 Therefore, it appears that in static environments AMR always dominates or, at least, survives for extended periods.